How to Read Contactless EMV Cards

 • The response has the card PDOL tag.
 To our experience, If this is a virtual card application within Google Pay or Apple Pay, the response most likely has the card PDOL tag.

-Step 3.
+Step 5.
 Read records.
 If GPO returns the AFL, you can derive what records you have to read from the AFL.
+The latter has the full list of card records relevant to this EMV application.

 If GPO fails or does not respond with the AFL, it is really a challenge to read records.
-In some cases the card does not allow to do this.
+In some cases the card does not allow doing this.
 When it does, you need to know which records to read, and this depends on the payment application (ADF and kernel).

 • PAN (tag “5A”)